Clean-Terraform/beautiful-jekyll/_posts/2020-09-22-interfaces.md

 date: 2020-09-22 04:06 +0000
 ---

-> interface [in-ter-feys] noun - a surface regarded as the common boundary of two bodies, spaces, or phases.

 Interfaces are common in many programming languages.
 They enforce a *contractual obligation* between two entities.
 Terraform does not have interfaces, however, version 0.13 just released [custom variable validation](https://www.hashicorp.com/blog/custom-variable-validation-in-terraform-0-13).
 Using the combination of modules and custom variable validation, it is possible to replicate the behavior of an interface.
 To see what this looks like we are going to create an interface for a label module.